ChangYuri/ChangYuri.github.io/pages/about.md

 # **About Me**

-Hi I am **{{ site.author.name }}** :wave:,<br>
+Hi I am **{{ site.author.name }}** .<br>

 Welcome to my blog.
 I am a data scientist currently stuying at University of Chicago.
+I am passionate about using data to show things that we are not often aware of life.
 I love coding, cooking, hiking and reading.
 Feel free to contact me.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}